Coldstream Guards: Traditions

 The grouping of buttons on the tunic is a common way to distinguish between the regiments of Foot Guards.
 Coldstream buttons are arranged in pairs, and a Star of the Garter is marked on their brassware.
+The Coldstream Guards can also be distinguished from the other Foot Guards by the presence of a red plume (hackle) on the right side of their bearskins.

-The regiment is ranked second in the order of precedence, behind The Grenadier Guards.
+The regiment is ranked second in the order of precedence, behind the Grenadier Guards.
 The regiment have the motto Nulli Secundus (Second to None), which is a play on the fact that the regiment was originally the "Second Regiment of Foot Guards", a position they have never accepted as the regiment is older than the Grenadier Guards.

 The regiment's nickname is Lilywhites.
 An ordinary soldier of the regiment is called a Guardsman, a designation granted by King George V after the First World War.
 The regiment is always referred to as the Coldstream, never as the Coldstreams; likewise, a member of the regiment is referred to as a Coldstreamer.

 Training

 Recruits to the Guards Division go through an intensive training programme at the British Army's Infantry Training Centre (ITC).
 Their training is two weeks longer than the programme provided for recruits to the Regular line infantry regiments of the British Army; the extra training, carried out throughout the course, is devoted to drill and ceremonies.